hmrc/customs-declarations-metrics/README.md

 * consider simplifying some of the serialisation in models
 * check indexType
 * need test for INDEX
-* test for record time in graphite.
 * This readME
-* extra metrics - total time in digital, notification digital

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").